Our community members

 - Members of the public

 There are a number of ways through which our communities can influence the way local health services operate, which are shown above.
-However, the two groups outlined below represent practical examples of how patients can influence the services offered by their own GP surgery and strengthen partnership working with the CCG.
+The two groups outlined below represent practical examples of how patients can influence the services offered by their own GP surgery and strengthen partnership working with the CCG.

 Patient Reference Groups (PRGs)